The Reshaping of the UK MSP Market

 Compared to other MSPs, Vercity clearly has the highest market share due to its involvement in major health projects.
 Equitix Management Services (EMS), meanwhile, has the highest number of projects, but a lower overall value per project.

-The market is shrinking
+The UK PFI market is shrinking

 Of the 654 active PFI projects, 152 will expire by the end of FY30, leading to a decreased MSP fee pool.
 The charts below illustrate the extent of this decline in five-year increments, with each pie being proportionate to the first.
 Comparing the FY27 to FY31 period against the FY32 to FY36 period, total MSP revenues drop by 20.5%.
-The period after that sees a further 41% decline.
+The period after that sees a further 41% reduction.
 By the time the FY42 to FY46 window arrives, the market is essentially down to a handful of long-dated hospital contracts and a residual tail of payments.

-MSP Market Share
+UK PFI MSP Market Share

 Projected revenue by five-year period · values in £m · pie area scales with total market size